David S. Kris

-David S. Kris (born September 28, 1966) is an American lawyer.
+David Steven Kris (born September 28, 1966) is an American lawyer.
 From 2009 to 2011, he served as the United States Assistant Attorney General for the National Security Division of the United States Department of Justice.
-He also served as the associate deputy attorney general for national security issues at the Department of Justice from 2000 to 2003.
+He also served as the Associate Deputy Attorney General for national security issues at the United States Department of Justice from 2000 to 2003.

 Early life and education

 Kris grew up in Brookline, Massachusetts.
 He received his undergraduate degree from Haverford College in 1988, and his J.D. degree from Harvard Law School in 1991.

 After completing law school, Kris clerked for United States Appeals Court Judge Stephen S. Trott on the United States Court of Appeals for the Ninth Circuit.

 Career

 For eight years, Kris served in the criminal division in the Office of the U.S. Attorney for the District of Columbia.
 Kris became an associate deputy attorney general for national security issues in 2000.
 In 2003, Kris left the Department of Justice (DOJ) to become a counsel, chief ethics and compliance officer and senior vice president at Time Warner.
 He remained at Time Warner until rejoining the DOJ.

 In 2009, President Barack Obama nominated Kris for assistant attorney general in charge of the Justice Department's National Security Division, which was created in 2006.
 The United States Senate confirmed Kris in a 97–0 vote on March 25, 2009.